dbosk/introtools/pages/index.md

 ---
 # An introduction to some tools useful for Computer Science

-This short course introduces

- - the terminal
- - Git and
- - LaTeX

 After this course you should be able to

   - obtain access to the computational environment on KTH Royal Institute of